nusrobomaster/nusrobomaster.github.io/docs/nav-teams/Waffle-Dudes.md

 1. High mobility required for tight corners and manoeuvres and fast reaction times

-    - High torque motors for high acceletaion
+    - High torque motors for high acceleration
     - Mecanum wheels for mobility and agility

 ### Robot Components